lmc-eu/spirit-design-system/packages/web-react/src/components/Toast/README.md

                             │                       │                │
 show({content: { message: 'Toast message', link: 'Link action' }}, 'toast-id', {
   autoCloseInterval: 3000,  // Set interval in ms after ToastBar will be closed, default: 3000
-  color: 'danger',         // Color variant, default: 'inverted'
+  color: 'danger',         // Color variant, default: 'neutral'
   enableAutoClose: true,    // If true, ToastBar will close after `autoCloseInterval`, default: true
   hasIcon: true,            // If true, an icon is shown along the message, default: false \*
   iconName: 'download',    // Name of a custom icon to be shown along the message, default: undefined